 Tomorrow we'll start with beach time and enjoy our surroundings.
 Tomorrow evening we're taking in the Bon Bini Festival.
 The festival convenes every Tuesday at 6:30 pm out at Fort Zoutman.
 We're anxious to see, hear and taste the local flavors, music and artisans.

 Sunset in Aruba!
+Pin It Now!

 No comments: